microsoftgraph/dataconnect-solutions/solutions/projectstaffing/deployment/arm/README.md

 > so please monitor the installation progress to avoid the script being interrupted by Cloud Shell.
 > Otherwise, you'll have to perform cleanup and **start all over**!

+### Checking the deployment finished successfully
+The deployment process is not yet actually finished when the deployment script completes, as the application does not yet have any of the data that it needs to serve search requests.
-One of the last steps of the installation process is to define and start Azure DataFactory triggers, which in turn start and orchestrate ADF pipelines, which provision the initial set of data for the application.
+One of the last steps of the installation script is to define and start Azure DataFactory triggers, which in turn start and orchestrate ADF pipelines, which provision the initial set of data for the application.
 __These pipelines keep on running after the deployment script completed, so monitoring them until completion is required!__
 This process takes about 30-45 minutes on the default installed configuration (using simulated data), and can be monitored